-Rural Sustainable Drainage Systems (SuDS) are not a new concept, but they are not widespread in the rural environment and could present many opportunities for improving our management of water at the source.
+Rural Sustainable Drainage Systems (SuDS) are not a new concept, but they are not widespread in the rural environment and could present many opportunities for improving surface water management at the source.
 They are a collection of physical structures used to mimic natural processes.
-In rural environments, it is an approach for managing the detrimental impact of rainfall on fields where run-off is a major threat to the flora, fauna, and chemical status of our surface waters.
+In rural environments, it is an approach for managing the detrimental impact of rainfall on fields where surface water run-off is a major threat to the flora, fauna, and chemical status of our surface waters.

 A successful SUDS scheme will deliver many community benefits, enhancing the quality of life of people living there, increasing biodiversity whilst reducing the risk to residents and their homes from flooding, and providing greater resistance to the impacts of climate change.